amirparizi/Michigan/README.md

 real-world data analysis projects, building a portfolio which showcases their work while at the same time helping real clients gain a better understanding of their data.

+Here you can find selected projects from this certificate